documentationfor yFiles for HTML 3.0.0.1

 Grid snapping

-Snapping a node between two grid points
+Snapping a node onto a grid line

 Snapping a node onto a grid point